Updated April 30, 2017. Original post 2015.

 This is a thing that I like.
 I didn’t come up with it, a smarter person did.
 His name is Peter Bregman and he’s the guy who came up with this to-do list made of six boxes.

-I’ve created a to-do list that’s made of six boxes — one for each of my five areas of focus and the 6th labeled “the other 5%”.
-That other… Continue reading
+I’ve created a to-do list that’s made of six boxes — one for each of my five areas of focus and… Continue reading

 1. Not all work is important work, but it’s easy to waste your time on details.
 Learn about the difference between deep work and shallow work.
 Focus on the deep work.
 Limit the shallow work.
 Say no to wasting time on details.